 You should keep a record of your valuable personal items to verify their worth in the event of a claim.
-Allstate offers a Home Inventory Tool and also an iPhone application that will help you access and record a history of your personal items.
-Another beneficial website tool is the coverage calculator to help you determine the value of your belongings.
+Allstate offers a home inventory tool called Digital Locker, and also a mobile phone application that will help you access and record a history of your personal items.

 Once you have your renter’s insurance quote, you can choose to save it while you do more comparison shopping or you can continue with the purchasing process.

 - 24/7 claims service online or by telephone